List of American Gladiators events: Joust

-The Joust saw the contender and Gladiator face off against each other with pugil sticks for thirty seconds.
+The Joust sees the contender and Gladiator face off against each other with pugil sticks for thirty seconds.

 In the first half of season one, the event was conducted on an apparatus resembling a bridge.
 To win the event, either the contender or Gladiator could knock the other off of the bridge or advance on them and try to get them to cross a line behind them.
 This was supposed to trigger a trap door, which would open and drop the loser onto the floor, but it rarely worked properly.
 In addition, each contender was guaranteed points regardless of the result.
 The scale started at 30 points and increased by 5 for every five seconds a contender stayed in the bout.
 Draws were worth 75 points and a victory was worth 100.

 Beginning in the second half of season one and continuing across the remainder of the original and revival series, the object became to knock the opponent off of a pedestal onto a crash pad (original series) or into a pool (revival).
 Ten points were awarded for a win, with five for a draw.

 Several things could result in a disqualification, such as: